shuqi233/loophole/Tenda AC9/SetIPTVCfg-vlanId.md

-# Tenda AC9 V1.0 V15.03.05.14_multi stack overflow vulnerability
+# Tenda AC9 V1.0 V15.03.05.14_multi Command Injection Vulnerability
 ## Affected Version
 Tenda AC9 V1.0 V15.03.05.14_multi
 ## Vulnerability Description
-In Tenda ac9 v1.0 routers with firmware version V15.03.05.14_multi, the security parameter of route /goform/SetIPTVCfg has a stack overflow vulnerability, which can lead to remote arbitrary code execution.
+In Tenda ac9 v1.0 routers with firmware version V15.03.05.14_multi, the vlanId parameter of route /goform/SetIPTVCfg has a Command Injection Vulnerability, which can lead to remote arbitrary code execution.
 ## Vulnerability Detail
-There is a stack overflow vulnerability in the formWifiBasicSet function in Tenda AC9 V1.0 firmware V15.03.05.14_multi.This function retrieves the security parameter from a POST request.The strcpy function does not check the size of the target buffer when processing the security parameter.
+There is a stack overflow vulnerability in the formSetIptv function in Tenda AC9 V1.0 firmware V15.03.05.14_multi.This function retrieves the vlanId parameter from a POST request. sub_AFE44
+The strcpy function does not check the size of the target buffer when processing the security parameter.
 If the copied data exceeds the capacity of the buffer, a buffer overflow may occur.
 An attacker can easily execute a denial-of-service attack or remote code execution using carefully crafted overflow data.

 ![img](./img/SetIPTVCfg1.png)